-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For IP Address, select the A1_Internal media interface IP address defined in Section 7.2. - For Port Range, enter required values or leave as default 35000-40000. - Click Finish.
+- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For IP Address, select the A1\Internal media interface IP address defined in Section 7.2. - For Port Range, enter 35000-40000. - Click Finish.